 It’s not quite as easy to add a line break in a formula, but it’s possible!

-This formula shows text, and the sum of the values in C1:C6
+Here is a formula that shows text, combined with the sum of the values in C1:C6

 =”Total amount is: ” & SUM(C1:C6)

-To add a line break between the text and the total amount, you can use the Excel CHAR function, with the number 10.
-Use the & operator to join the line break character to the other text in the formula.
+To add a line break between the text and the total amount, use the Excel CHAR function, with the number 10.
+The “&” operator is included too, to join the line break character to the other text in the formula.

 =”Total amount is: ” & CHAR(10) & SUM(C1:C6)